Eniya03/AgifyIo/README.md

     npx cypress open

-This will launches the Cypress GUI, where you can select and run the test files, Select Browser as Chrome and select test to run.
+This will launch the Cypress GUI, where you can select and run the test files, Select Browser as Chrome and select test to run.

 **2\.
 Running Cypress Tests in Headless Mode**